One of the five paintings of Extermination of Evil portrays Sendan Kendatsuba, one of the eight guardians of Buddhist

 First of all this is a metaphysical question about the nature of reality.
 Behind it lies the idea is that there is some kind of balance or symmetry in reality.
 There’s light and shadow, knowledge and ignorance, sleeping and waking, life and death, yin and yang, etc. So for every attribute, we can probably talk about its opposite attribute.
 But is there an opposite of everything?
 Of a tree?
 A person?
 A chair?
 Can there only be trees, people or chairs if there are not-trees, not-persons, not-chairs?
 You could say that the opposites of being and non-being underlie all these example.
 But can there only be being if there’s non-being?
 Thousands of years ago Parmenides claimed that there can’t be non-being.

 Also, consider that while shadows can’t exist without light, light can exist without shadow.
 While ignorance can’t exist without knowledge, knowledge can exist without ignorance.
 Moreover, we can easily imagine beings who don’t sleep or die or do evil.
 So while there is a lot to be said here, I’m just not convinced that reality that there has to be badness for there to be goodness.

 This question could also be construed as an epistemological one.
 Can we know goodness without badness?
 If we lived in a perfect world, could we imagine what an imperfect one would be like?
 I don’t see why not.
 If I’ve only known good beings, thoughts or behaviors, why couldn’t I conceive of their opposites?
-To say I couldn’t is to suggest a limit on our imagination.
+To say I couldn’t is to limit our imagination.
 So I why we could only know badness if there’s goodness.